 Taking on your first employee is a landmark moment for any business.
 It can bring in changes to procedures, policies and management style.
 We talked to several Which?
 Trusted traders about their experiences.

 If you own a small business, the prospect of hiring your first employee can be daunting.
 It’s a complex subject, covering areas such as contracting, recruitment, legal rights, tax and payments.

 Should you operate as a sole trader, partnership or limited company?
-Make sure you have the right structure for your business.
-Read on for more about taking on employees.
+Read more advice about getting the right structure for your business.

 The figures bear out this reluctance to take on staff.
 Small businesses are the driving force of the UK economy, accounting for 99.3% of all private sector businesses.
 Official figures show there was a total of 5,497,670 in 2016 – a number that’s increased steadily over the past 20 years.
 But just over three quarters have no employees at all.